wookiee2187/vc3-login-pod/README.md

 Trying to get allocation public key..

-No output.. trying again in 5 seconds..

-No output.. trying again in 5 seconds..

-No output.. trying again in 5 seconds..

-No output.. trying again in 5 seconds..

-No output.. trying again in 5 seconds..

-No output.. trying again in 5 seconds..

 Output looks okay..

 You will need to paste the following token into the remote cluster in ~/.ssh/authorized_keys: